synqs/ArduinoThermoControlWeb/README.md

 - open it in a brower on 'localhost:5000'

 # Usage

+## Docker

+This is the new simplest way, __ but the data will be lost at each update__.
+You simply run locally after downloading it:

+> docker run -p 8000:5000 devicecontrolserver:latest

+- open it in a brower on 'localhost:8000'

+The
 ## The server itself
  - activate the virtualenv through 'source activate YOURNAME'
  - start it through 'start.sh'